IDEA: An Inverse Domain Expert Adaptation Based Active DNN IP Protection Method: Security Analysis

+An attacker may fine-tune a stolen model to bypass active control.
+It is assumed that the attacker has access to only limited training data compared to the owner; otherwise, the attacker could simply train their own model from scratch.

-Table~\ref{tab:fine_tuning} shows the accuracy of the fine-tuned models on the benign test dataset.
-The baseline performance of the unprotected models on the benign test dataset is shown in the last column.
-For fine-tuned protected models, the performance improves with increasing ratio of accessible samples.
-However, even with 30\% training samples, the inference accuracy on benign data is still significantly lower than the baseline performance.
-In most cases, the model fine-tuned from the simple-distilled model has higher accuracy than from the protected model, especially for FTAL.
-This result agrees with our observation in Sec.~\ref{sec:representation_analysis} that the shallow layers of the simple-distilled model can be exploited for fine-tuning attack.
-Therefore, the multi-layer attention and contrastive representation losses are required to prevent the distilled shallow layers from leaking the real expert functionality of the teacher model.
+To evaluate the robustness of IDEA against such an attack, both protected and elementary-distilled models were fine-tuned for 100 epochs using 5\%, 10\%, 15\%, and 20\% samples of the benign training dataset.
+Fig.~\ref{fig:fine_tuning} illustrates the accuracy of the fine-tuned models on the benign test dataset.
+The baseline performance of the unprotected models is represented by the green solid line.
+For fine-tuned protected models, the performance improves as the ratio of available samples increases.
+However, even with 20\% training samples, the inference accuracy on benign data remains significantly lower than the baseline performance.
+Additionally, models fine-tuned from the elementary-distilled version exhibit higher accuracy than those fine-tuned from the protected model.
+This observation aligns with the analysis in Sec.~\ref{sec:representation_analysis} that the shallow layers of the elementary-distilled model are more vulnerable to exploitation during fine-tuning attacks.
+To mitigate this, multi-layer attention and contrastive representation losses are necessary to prevent the shallow layers of the distilled model from leaking the real expert's functionality.